 Physical therapists provide services to patients and clients who have impairments, functional limitations, disabilities, pain, or changes in physical function resulting from injury, disease, or other causes.
 Physical therapists practice and collaborate with a variety of health professionals.
 In the area of health promotion and wellness, they provide screening examinations, prescribe fitness programs, and educate the public regarding healthy lifestyles.
 Research, teaching, consultation, and administration also are parts of a physical therapist's professional role.

 The Department of Physical Therapy and Rehabilitation Science is located in the Carver College of Medicine on the University of Iowa health sciences campus, which includes University of Iowa Hospitals and Clinics, one of the nation's largest university-owned teaching hospitals.
 Students have access to faculty members in the basic sciences and medicine, basic sciences courses, clinical specialty expertise, and innovative learning experiences associated with a medical college environment.

 Graduate Programs of Study

 The department has state-of-the-art independent research laboratories and is well equipped for classroom and laboratory instruction and innovative research.
-The department's state-of-the-art research facilities include the Orthopedic Gait Analysis Laboratory and a spinal cord research laboratory at University Hospitals and Clinics; the Human Movement Control/Performance Laboratory; the Musculoskeletal Biomechanics and Sports Medicine Research Laboratory; the Neurobiology of Pain Laboratory; the Neuromuscular Biomechanics Laboratory; the Human Integrative and Cardiovascular Physiology Laboratory; and the Applied Neuroplasticity Laboratory; and the Human Performance and Clinical Outcomes Laboratory, and the Orthopaedic Gait Analysis Laboratory.
+The department's state-of-the-art research facilities include the Orthopedic Gait Analysis Laboratory and a spinal cord research laboratory at University Hospitals and Clinics; the Human Movement Control/Performance Laboratory; the Neurobiology of Pain Laboratory; the Neuromuscular Biomechanics Laboratory; the Human Integrative and Cardiovascular Physiology Laboratory; the Applied Neuroplasticity Laboratory; and the Human Performance and Clinical Outcomes Laboratory, and the Orthopaedic Gait Analysis Laboratory.

 Physical Therapy and Rehabilitation Science Courses

 PTRS:5100 Professional Issues and Ethics 1 s.h.

 Evolution of physical therapy and rehabilitation science as a profession; contemporary issues in education and practice; ethical theory and approaches to analyzing and acting on ethical problems; professional and peer relationships.

 PTRS:5101 Introduction to Physical Therapy Practice 2 s.h.

 PTRS:5102 Principles of Physical Therapy I 2 s.h.

 Patient management skills: interviewing, medical history taking, vital signs, positioning, draping, transfers, body mechanics, assisted gait, wheelchairs, and negotiation of architectural barriers.

 PTRS:5103 Principles of Physical Therapy II 2 s.h.